 Due to the Heart Success program, the 30-day readmission rate for heart failure patients at Carolinas Medical Center dropped from 19.7 percent to 13.9 percent.
-Patients can also be seen at Carolinas Medical Center-NorthEast, with plans to expand the program to other facilities in the future.
+Patients can also be seen at Carolinas HealthCare System NorthEast, with plans to expand the program to other facilities in the future.

 The Heart Success program, a Carolinas HealthCare System initiative, is a transitional care clinic to address the potential gap in care between the acute care (hospital setting) and the ambulatory care settings.
 The Heart Success team is a heart failure specialty trained, multi-disciplinary team including an advanced clinical practitioner, dietitian, pharmacist, social worker and RN working under the direction of board-certified heart failure specialists.